BarathKumarBK-15/StormViewer-iOS-App/README.md

-# First iOS App - Tour Guide
+# Storm Viewer iOS App
-A simple interactive application that serves as a tour guide showcasing various tourist locations across the world and detailed description about them, built using `Swift`, `SwiftUI` and `XCode`.
+A simple interactive application built in order to understand the basic working of views, tables, images and navigation controller, implemented using various Object Oriented Programming concepts, built using `Swift`, `Swift UIKit` and `XCode`.

 ## Tools and Languages Used :
 <p>